CLOSE X

 The tax implications of owning UK residential property depend on a variety of factors, including how it is held (directly, or via a trust or company) and its use (personal occupation or to generate rental income).
 This guide outlines the key points which should be considered, from purchase through to disposal.

-Purchases of UK property are subject to Stamp Duty Land Tax (SDLT) if situated in England, Wales or Northern Ireland and Land & Buildings Transaction Tax (LBTT) if situated in Scotland.
-In addition, from 1 April 2018, SDLT will be replaced in Wales by a devolved Land Transaction Tax (LTT).
+Purchases of UK property are subject to Stamp Duty Land Tax (SDLT) if situated in England, Wales or Northern Ireland, Land & Buildings Transaction Tax (LBTT) if situated in Scotland and Land Transaction Tax (LTT) in Wales.

 HMRC has announced that it intends to consult on the introduction of a 1% surcharge to SDLT rates for UK residential property acquired by non-UK tax residents.